Updated: 21 March 2022

 Why do we need your data?

-- To inform residential services and wellbeing teams of where students have self isolated and may require additional support
+- To inform residential services and wellbeing teams of where students have tested positive for Covid-19 and may require additional support

-- To inform our HR department of staff members self isolating and confirmed cases
+- To inform our HR department of staff members who have tested positive for Covid-19

-- To inform the university major incident team of all the current numbers of those self isolating and confirmed cases
+- To inform the university major incident teams when required of all the current numbers of those who have tested positive for Covid-19

-- To inform the proactive and preventative work of the University in addressing those self isolating and confirmed cases of coronavirus by some members of Oxford Brookes’ community.
+- To inform the proactive and preventative work of the University in addressing confirmed cases of coronavirus by some members of Oxford Brookes’ community

 What is OBUs legal basis for collecting this data?